open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 #### Manual build and Installation

+The artifact can be either downloaded or built manually.

+##### Generate the artifact manually
-We will use Docker to run the Module.
+We will use Docker to build the artifact.
 First, it is to be made sure that the Docker is up and running.
 Then execute the following commands -:
 ```
 docker-compose --profile centos7_nginx build